-Brownfield Credits.
-In the case of a new or expanded facility located on a "brown-field" (defined as a vacant or unoccupied site that the taxpayer reasonably believes may be environmentally contaminated), the \$400 Economic Development Credits are increased to \$650 credits and the \$650 Targeted Area Credits are increased to \$900 credits.
-For either type of brownfield credit, amounts expended by the taxpayer for environmental investigations and remediations of the brownfield are treated as additional qualified investment.

-Credits For Commercial Or Retail Activities In Low-Income Census Tracts.
-A taxpayer engaged in a commercial or retail activity in any of 30 specified low-income census tracts can qualify for the 10-year Economic Development Credits of \$400 for each new qualified employee and \$400 for each \$100,000 of qualified investment.

-Green Industry Credits.
+- Brownfield Credits.
+In the case of a new or expanded facility located on a brownfield (defined as a vacant or unoccupied site that the taxpayer reasonably believes may be environmentally contaminated), the \$400 Economic Development Credits are increased to \$650 credits and the \$650 Targeted Area Credits are increased to \$900 credits.
+For either type of brownfield credit, amounts expended by the taxpayer for environmental investigations and remediations of the brownfield are treated as additional qualified investment. - Credits for Commercial or Retail Activities in Low-Income Census Tracts.
+A taxpayer engaged in a commercial or retail activity in any of 30 specified low-income census tracts can qualify for the 10-year Economic Development Credits of \$400 for each new qualified employee and \$400 for each \$100,000 of qualified investment. - Green Industry Credits.
 Manufacturers that reduce chemical wastes by at least 20% or other wastes by at least 50% can qualify for \$400 tax credits for each 10% reduction.
-These credits have 5-year lives.
-In the case of (i) manufacturers at least 25% of whose raw materials are recycled materials or materials removed from the solid waste stream, (ii) taxpayers engaged in the business of processing materials removed from the solid waste stream for resale as raw materials to manufacturers, and (iii) taxpayers engaged in the business of collecting materials for recycling and distributing recycled materials, Economic Development Credits are available at the increased rate of \$650 for each new qualified employee and \$650 for each \$100,000 of qualified investment (or at the rates of \$900/\$900 if in a targeted area).

-Research And Development Credits.
-For taxable years ending before 2006, a taxpayer may, subject to certain limitations, elect a credit for amounts paid or incurred for research and development equal to (i) 10% of the excess of the taxpayer's total Delaware qualified research and development expenses for the taxable year over its "base amount," as defined for federal income-tax purposes but limited to Delaware expenses and Delaware activities, or (ii) 50% of Delaware's apportioned share of the taxpayer's federal research and development tax credit calculated using the alternative incremental credit method.
+These credits have five-year lives.
+In the case of (i) manufacturers at least 25% of whose raw materials are recycled materials or materials removed from the solid waste stream, (ii) taxpayers engaged in the business of processing materials removed from the solid waste stream for resale as raw materials to manufacturers, and (iii) taxpayers engaged in the business of collecting materials for recycling and distributing recycled materials, Economic Development Credits are available at the increased rate of \$650 for each new qualified employee and \$650 for each \$100,000 of qualified investment (or at the rates of \$900/\$900 if in a targeted area). - Research and Development Credits.
+A taxpayer may, subject to certain limitations, elect a credit for amounts paid or incurred for research and development equal to (i) 10% of the excess of the taxpayer's total Delaware qualified research and development expenses for the taxable year over its "base amount," as defined for federal income tax purposes but limited to Delaware expenses and Delaware activities, or (ii) 50% of Delaware's apportioned share of the taxpayer's federal research and development tax credit calculated using the alternative incremental credit method.
 Unused credits may not be carried back but may be carried forward 15 years.